 More About the Waterfall

-The unique glacier fall is one of the most visited attractions not only in the surroundings but also in Austria.
-The Krimml waterfalls are a natural spectacle that you don't want to miss in Salzburg.
+The unique glacier fall is one of the most visited attractions in the surroundings and Austria.
+The Krimml waterfalls are a natural spectacle you don't want to miss in Salzburg.
 Every year there are over 400,000 visitors.

 The falls are the biggest waterfalls in Europe and the fifth-biggest in the world.